John12356/Task-Manager--First-MERN/README.md

 # Acknowledgments

 We greatly appreciate all contributions to this project.
 Contributors will be acknowledged in our [CONTRIBUTORS.md](CONTRIBUTORS.md) file.
 Thank you for your support!
+## Feedback

+For any queries and improvements please reach out to johnmoorthi85131@gmail.com

 # Thank You